mansielhance/SangamVentures/README.md

 - `title: ` Main title of the page
 - `image: ` For the main icon shown with the article on `resources` page.
 Here you need to place the icon link from assets folder
 - `headline: ` This is the over line text displayed above your main title/heading on the Resources page
-- `category: ` What filter category you want to showcase this page in?
+- `category: ` What filter category you want to showcase this page within?

 CTA TAGS
 - `cta-heading: ` title of the cta